openstack/ironic/doc/source/drivers/ilo.rst

   The PXE based agent drivers pass management information in clear-text to the bare metal node.
-However, if swift proxy server and glance have HTTPS endpoints (See :ref:`EnableHTTPSinSwift`, :ref:`EnableHTTPSinGlance` for more information), the ``agent_ilo`` driver provides enhanced security by exchanging authtoken and management information with swift and glance endpoints over HTTPS.
+However, if swift proxy server and glance have HTTPS endpoints (See `Enabling HTTPS in Swift`_, `Enabling HTTPS in Image service`_ for more information), the ``agent_ilo`` driver provides enhanced security by exchanging authtoken and management information with swift and glance endpoints over HTTPS.
 The management information and deploy ramdisk will be retrieved over encrypted management network via iLO.

 Tested Platforms
 ~~~~~~~~~~~~~~~~